MSGID/GENADMIN/CMC WASHINGTON DC MRA MM//

 NARR/REF A IS THE MILITARY OCCUPATIONAL SPECIALTIES MANUAL.
 REF B IS POLICY AND GUIDANCE FOR CI AND HUMINT ACTIVITIES.
 REF C IS MOS 0211 COUNTERINTELLIGENCE/HUMAN INTELLIGENCE SPECIALIST LATERAL MOVE PROCESS.//

 GENTEXT/REMARKS/1.
-The purpose of this MARADMIN is to solicit qualified Marines to apply for a lateral move into primary MOS 0211, Counterintelligence/Human Intelligence (CI/HUMINT) Specialist for Fiscal Year 2021 (FY21).
+The purpose of this MARADMIN is to solicit qualified Marines to apply for a lateral move into primary MOS 0211, Counterintelligence/Human Intelligence (CI/HUMINT) Specialist for Fiscal Year 2022 (FY22).
 Manpower and Reserve Affairs (M&RA) has categorized the 0211 MOS as a critical career force skill shortage.
 The demand for qualified Marines to lateral move to this MOS will remain high for the foreseeable future.

 2. CI/HUMINT Marines perform sensitive and complex intelligence operations in support of the Marine Air Ground Task Force (MAGTF) during garrison and deployed operations.
-They identify threats posed by hostile intelligence organizations or persons engaged in espionage, sabotage, subversion, or terrorism, collect information of intelligence value through interrogation, debriefing, screening, and/or liaison operations, and deploy with a MAGTF, other Services, and interagency partners to protect personnel, property, and national security information.
+They identify threats posed by hostile intelligence organizations or persons engaged in espionage, sabotage, subversion, or terrorism.
+Marines also collect information of intelligence value through interrogation, debriefing, screening, and/or liaison operations.
+They can deploy with a MAGTF, other Services, and interagency partners to protect personnel, property, and national security information.

 3. CI/HUMINT Marines directly contribute to the success of the Marine Corps’ mission.
 While the requisite technical and operational skills are learned through training, there are certain innate qualities which CI/HUMINT Marines must possess.
 CI/HUMINT Marines must have outstanding communication skills which enable them to interact with a wide variety of people under any circumstance.
 Intellect, flexibility, creativity, and diverse cultural experience are invaluable traits of CI/HUMINT Marines.
 The MOS requires a layered depth of character, morality, and maturity, and mission success relies heavily on interpersonal skills.
 Accordingly, Marines who apply for lateral move must have first proven themselves as high-quality Marines.

 4. CI/HUMINT Marines undergo extensive training, operating both independently and as small teams in support of MAGTF/Joint Forces.
-In addition to entry level training, CI/HUMINT Marines attend Survival, Evasion, Resistance, and Escape Training, Airborne Training, Defense Advanced Tradecraft Course, Defense Strategic Debriefing Course, Defense Language Institute and other language courses, Advanced Counterintelligence courses at the Joint Counterintelligence Training Activity, including Cyberspace related courses, mission specific tactical survival training packages, and many other intermediate and advanced courses hosted by the Marine Corps and the Joint Force.
+In addition to entry level training, CI/HUMINT Marines attend Survival, Evasion, Resistance, and Escape Training (SERE), and Airborne Training.

-5. During a career, CI/HUMINT Marines may be assigned to the Marine Corps Operating Forces, Supporting Establishment, Marine Corps Forces Special Operations Command, Defense Intelligence Agency, Naval Criminal Investigative Service, Combatant Commands, and other specialized billets.
+5. During a career, CI/HUMINT Marines may be assigned to the Marine Corps Fleet Marine Force, Supporting Establishment, Marine Corps Forces Special Operations Command, Defense Intelligence Agency, Naval Criminal Investigative Service, Combatant Commands, and other specialized billets.

 6. CI/HUMINT lateral move applicants must meet the following criteria:

 6.a.
 Must be a volunteer Corporal or Sergeant of any MOS.
-Staff Sergeants will be considered on a case-by-case basis.
+Staff Sergeants will be considered on a case-by-case basis depending on boat space availability and releasing monitor approval.

 6.b.
 Must be a U.S. citizen.

 6.d.
-Must meet sensitive compartmented information (SCI) eligibility guidelines based on a single scope background investigation/T5 investigation.
+Must meet sensitive compartmented information (SCI) eligibility guidelines based on a single scope background investigation/TS investigation.

 6.e.
-Must be 21 years of age prior to graduation from the MAGTF CI/HUMINT Course.
+Must be at least 21 years of age prior to graduation from the MAGTF CI/HUMINT Course.

 6.g.
 Must possess a valid U.S. driver's license.